Best Golf Courses in Portugal

 With the Algarve being a hugely popular destination for both holiday makers and golfers ‘on tour’ Lisbon could offer something a bit different with a significant amount of architecture on offer.
 By opting to have a golf holiday in this area you may also be able to save significant money on flights by flying direct to Lisbon when everyone else is flying into Faro.

 Algarve – 25 minutes from Faro Airport

 I couldn’t look at courses in Portugal without a small mention to probably its most famous Golf Course.
 Vilamoura old course is just one of those courses that would be on many golfers top 10 to play.
 Since opening in 1969 Vilamoura has become a real gem in the Algarve.
 An old-style parkland course where their fairways are lined with huge dense trees which do affect you if you are unable to shape the ball.
 You will have to have a deft touch on the greens because they are some of the fastest greens you will ever play.
-To not play Vilamoura would be like going to Scotland and not trying to get a tee time on the old course at St Andrews in my opinion, a course to tick off the bucket list whilst on your Golf Holidays.
+To not play Vilamoura would be like going to Scotland and not trying to get a tee time on the old course at St Andrews in my opinion, a course to tick off the bucket list whilst on your Portugal Golf Holiday.